-St. Patrick’s Day is just around the corner!
+St. Patrick's Day is just around the corner!
 What better dessert to follow your corned beef and cabbage than this chocolate stout layer cake with coffee Irish cream buttercream and Irish whiskey ganache?
-This cake highlights some of Ireland’s best alcohols – Guinness Stout, Jameson Whiskey and Bailey’s Irish Cream liqueur.
-The chocolate stout cake is out of this world delicious on it’s own, or with a multitude of fillings and butter creams.
-But, layering and topping the cake with Jameson Whiskey infused chocolate ganache and a coffee and Bailey’s Irish Cream infused Swiss meringue buttercream takes this chocolate stout layer cake to a whole other level of amazing.
+This cake highlights some of Ireland's best alcohols - Guinness Stout, Jameson Whiskey and Bailey's Irish Cream liqueur.
+The chocolate stout cake is out of this world delicious on its own, or with a variety of fillings and butter creams.
+But, layering and topping the cake with Jameson Whiskey infused chocolate ganache and a coffee and Bailey's Irish Cream infused Swiss meringue buttercream takes this chocolate stout layer cake to a whole other level of amazing.

 I actually have this stout cake on my wedding cake menu.
 It is one of my most popular flavors for groom's cakes and is a huge hit with both beer lovers and non-beer fans alike.
 It's a rich and chocolaty cake with deep coffee notes and a roasted flavor from the stout beer.

 When I chose recipes for my business, I chose cakes with a tight, fine grain crumb, moist on it's own without the need of moistening syrups, and incredibly flavorful, as well as being functional and a good foundation for stacked and tiered cakes.
 This chocolate stout cake is not only amazing because it tastes phenomenal, but also because it's crazy functional.
 Especially, for making into a towering layer cake beauty.
 It can easily be scaled to make larger and smaller cakes, and it can also be carved for sculpted cakes.